kadmonj/wamtn2018/tutorials.md

 ## Tentative program
 - Dynamics in networks with excitatory and inhibitory balance (Farzad Farkhooi)
 - Quantifying chaos in neural circuits (Rainer Engelken)
-- Statistical physics of learning in perceptron-based networks (Jonathan Kadmon)
+- The dynamical phase space of large recurrent neural networks (Jonathan Kadmon)